 This hot soup has a rich and umami taste.
 The broth mainly comprises pork bones and dried shrimp.
 People top it with ground pork, pork loin, and sliced pork liver.

-Shrimp and quail eggs are also people’s favorite toppings.
+Shrimp (or prawn) and quail eggs are also people’s favorite toppings.
 Regarding vegetables, people use shallots, Chinese celery, Chinese chive, basil, and fried garlic.

 Dry Vietnamese Noodle Dishes – Other Quintessential Foods In This Country